Bauke777/be-assessment-2/readme.md

 # be-assessment-2

-A simple application for singles who love sport and want to meet up with other people.
+A small application for singles who love sport and want to meet up with other people.

-## Install
+## Installation

+**If you have NOT installed MongoDB yet**

+Before you start, make sure you have installed MongoDB.
+If you have not already done this, please read the documentation about [how to install MongoDB](https://docs.mongodb.com/manual/installation/) before you start.

+**If you have installed MongoDB already**

+`mongod`

 `git clone https://github.com/Bauke777/be-assessment-2.git`